mramshaw/nomad-on-kubernetes/docs/06-vault.md

 Unseal Progress: 1
 Unseal Nonce: XXXXXXXX-XXXX-XXX-XXX-XXXXXXXXXXXX
 ```
+[Repeating a key does not affect progress (repeats are ignored).]

 Repeat the unseal command two more times.
-Once completed the `Sealed` status will be set to `false`:
+Once completed the `Sealed` status will be set to `false` and the nonce will disappear:

 ```
 vault unseal